Stifling Your Character

 Ed: I believe it essential to clarify that due to the scriptwriter/director's total lack of narrative focus that despite Debra Winger's considerable ability it was almost possible to completely stifle the voice of their lead character in this Lifetime drama that premiered last night.
 Although not precisely clear whether this was the movie pilot for a series or another dramatic offering from the Lifetime channel, it is clear that whoever conceived this project has never heard of the structural device called the flashback nor were they able to identify the true essence of their narrative, and hence to percieive its logical narrative structure.
 Therefore the entire first hour was a story told at a breakneck pace, presumably to set the scene for the remainder of the story to follow.
 In it, Dawn Anna undergoes several serious neurological procedures including brain surgery, requires rehabilitation to speak and walk post-op, contracts a hospital-borne staph infection, enters a new relationship, deals with all the inevitable crises of how these events affect her four children who she is raising along "seemingly all [her] life, before returning to her desk as a schoolteacher and addressing her students by saying "Now, where were we?".
 In reality, this is where the project's narrative really begins - the life of Dawn Anna after all this trauma and how she copes.

 A much more satisfying story would have been told had the film been constructed to follow the narrative intent - beginning at her return to school, and revealing all that is relevant about how she got to this point using flashbacks rather than trying to compress all the prior storyline to be able to show it in a chronological order.
 The end result was so unsatisfying - here is this woman undergoing major life challenges and we are never allowed to hear her speak of the experience, nor is the time permitted to allow the viewer to enter any of her experiences at the moment.
-Therefore the experience of the beginning of this film project is similar to
+Therefore the experience of the beginning of this film project is similar to fast-forwarding through the lives of the characters, the viewer can grasp the gist of what happens tp the characters, but is never permitted to touch their lives.

 This is what Dawn Anna might have said or revealed, had she been permitted the opportunity: